oleander/remap/README.md

 output = Mapper.call({})
 output.result # => { api_key: "ABC-123" }
 ```

-### Skip mapping rule, unless some condition is fulfilled
+### Skip mapping rule unless some condition is fulfilled

+> `map` and `to` allows the user to define post-processors and conditions for selected values

 ``` ruby
 class Mapper < Remap::Base